DevExpress/XAF-Blazor-Kubernetes-example/README.md

 Try to open a starting page in the browser: http://<your-ip>/

+### 11. Enable Horizontal Scaling

-11. The application is running just in a single [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
+The application is running just in a single [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 To make it scale horizontally, let's use [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/):

 ```
 kubectl apply -f ./K8S/app-hpa.yaml
 ```

-12. Now, you can check how many pods are running at this moment and their CPU load by the following command:
+Now, you can check how many pods are running at this moment and their CPU load by the following command:

 ```
 kubectl get hpa